Chanak crisis

 The crisis quickly ended when Turkey, having overwhelmed the Greeks, agreed to a negotiated settlement that gave it the territory it wanted.
 Lloyd George's mishandling of the crisis contributed to his downfall via the Carlton Club meeting.
 The crisis raised the issue of who decided on war for the British Empire, and was Canada's first assertion of diplomatic independence from London.
-Historian Robert Blake says the Chanak incident led to Arthur Balfour's definition of Britain and the dominions as "autonomous Communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of the domestic or internal affairs, though united by a common allegiance to the Crown, and freely associated as members of the British Commonwealth of Nations".
+Historian Robert Blake says the Chanak crisis led to Arthur Balfour's definition of Britain and the dominions as "autonomous Communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of the domestic or internal affairs, though united by a common allegiance to the Crown, and freely associated as members of the British Commonwealth of Nations".
 In 1931 the UK Parliament enacted Balfour's formula into law through the Statute of Westminster 1931.